ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 Authenticated KEMs based on static asymmetric key authentication are not supported in JOSE HPKE for the following reasons:

-* Authenticated KEMs use static asymmetric keys to provide authentication at the KEM level.
-The security implications vary depending on whether they are applied to key encapsulation or integrated encryption.
-When used for key encapsulation, authenticated KEMs offer little meaningful security benefit and may give a false impression of data origin authentication.
+* The security implications vary depending on whether they are applied to Key Encryption or Integrated Encryption.
+When used for Key Encryption, authenticated KEMs offer little meaningful security benefit and may give a false impression of data origin authentication.

 * Authenticated KEMs are susceptible to Key-Compromise Impersonation (KCI) attacks.
 If the sender's static private key is